"Nothing Special"

-"Nothing special" proposes an interesting approach to life, quite different from the general Western principle of seeking happiness: it is the Zen way.
+'Nothing special' proposes an interesting approach to life, quite different from the general Western principle of seeking happiness: it's the Zen way.

 The here and now